Dimethyltryptamine is so hot right now.

 Dimethyltryptamine is so hot right now.
 Ever since Enter the Void and DMT: The Spirit Molecule showed up on Netflix Instant, kids have been going gaga over this technology from another dimension.

 It hit really fast.
 After the second puff there were like Slinkys everywhere.
-Colorful Slinkys that were not necessarily attacking me, but coming towards my face.
-And all the colors that were in the room, that I imagined were in the room, were coming at me as well.
+Colourful Slinkys that were not necessarily attacking me, but coming towards my face.
+And all the colours that were in the room, that I imagined were in the room, were coming at me as well.
 It was beautiful.

 I felt really physically heavy.
-I couldn’t even lift up the bottle to smoke or hold the lighter.
+I couldn't even lift up the bottle to smoke or hold the lighter.
 And time slowed down.
 It felt like a good 15 minutes, but maybe it was only 30 seconds.
-The colors were really awesome—lots of greens, lots of neons.
+The colours were really awesome – lots of greens, lots of neons.
 I felt like I was watching myself through a wall for part of it.
 The sound of the camera was really trippy.

 At first it was like straight up kaleidoscopic.
 And then there were pyramids, and then symbols within the pyramids, and they were melting together, combining.
 It felt like I was in infinite bosoms.
 Straight up love and warmth and tits and honey.
 It was like having the sun shining right here.
 It wasn't super hot, just like the warmest glow.